 Which COVID-19 treatments are approved for use in Canada?

-CANMORE, ALTA. -- The emergence of a new coronavirus variant has fuelled concerns of a fifth wave of COVID-19 in Canada, prompting renewed interest in both vaccine availability and therapeutic treatments for those who fall ill.
+CANMORE, ALTA. -- The emergence of the highly transmissible Omicron variant has driven a fifth and record-breaking wave of COVID-19 in Canada, prompting further discussions around vaccine efficacy, boosters, and therapeutic treatments for those who fall ill.

 Several different types of therapies for COVID-19 have been approved for use in Canada, including a number of treatments that are being experimented with as part of clinical trials across the country.